The definitive guide to error handling in Rust

 The 'static

-lifetime is very important for error handling, because errors are often handled long after the code that causes them returns, sometimes on a different thread.
+lifetime is important for error handling, because errors are often handled long after the code that causes them returns, sometimes on a different thread.

 Good luck handling an error that's been dropped unexpectedly!
 Rust protects us from this scenario.